– Train with the Best!

 Leaders with high EQ understand their feelings and others’.
 They communicate empathetically and manage stress.
 EQ is most important for conflict management, particularly in stressful situations.

-Even experienced leaders can improve with training.
-Speaking, storytelling, and effective communication skills courses on the 7 C’s of communication with examples are useful.
-Having an organisation like Amity Institute of Training & Development (AITD) to work with can provide your team with bespoke training that can deliver significant change in your business.
+Even experienced leaders can improve with effective communication skills training.
+Speaking, storytelling, and effective communication strategies on the 7 C’s of communication with examples are useful.
+Amity Institute of Training & Development (AITD) offers the best 7 C’s of effective communication training for your team with bespoke training that can deliver significant change in your business.